CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 ## Ruby basics - ATM Challenge

 ### Learning experience
+- Review fundamentals learned in the prep course
-- Learn about Ruby classes, modules and methods
+- Learn about Ruby classes, modules, methods and attributes
-- Learn about unit testing with RSpec
+- Learn about unit testing with RSpec and the benefits of writing automated tests
 - Learn about naming standards
+- Learn about using double, class_double and instance_double
+- Learn about debugging and common techniques

 ### The challenge
 Our client is a financial institution that wants to allow its customers to withdraw funds from their accounts using an Automatic Teller Machine (ATM).
 They have turned to us for a prototype of a system with limited functionality.
 Our job is to write a simple Ruby program that can be run in the Interactive Ruby Shell (IRB).